JetBrains/kotlin-web-site/docs/topics/advent-of-code.md

 ### Day 5: Supply stacks

+Learn about constructing more complex objects with factory functions, how to use regular expressions, and the double-ended [`ArrayDeque`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-array-deque/) type.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2022/day/5)
 * Check out the solution in the video:

 ![YouTube](youtube.svg){width=25}{type="joined"} [Advent of Code 2022 Day 5 | Kotlin](https://www.youtube.com/watch?v=lKq6r5Nt8Yo)

 ### Day 6: Tuning trouble

+See more in-depth performance investigations with the [kotlinx.benchmark](https://github.com/Kotlin/kotlinx-benchmark) library, comparing the characteristics of 16 different variations of the same solution.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2022/day/6)
 * Check out the solution in the video: